mszegedy/plea/story/ch-1.md

 "Oh, I get it.
 This is a new stage of denial for you.
 Sorry, but I'm still a guy.
 Better give it to my sister."

 There were no Ryzhaya heirs, only heiresses.
 For some reason, since decades even before his conception, his mother had decided that her firstborn would be the heiress.
 Despite his gender directly contradicting this story, he'd endured a lifetime of very uncomfortable disappointment, delusion, and possessiveness on the part of his mother regarding him and his life.
 She'd never given up and just designated him heir anyway, though.
 This was a new, high-risk gambit on her part, and a petty one at that, putting her inheritance on the line just to harrass him.
 His mind was already automatically calculating the political implications of this move, trying to anticipate the reactions of his extended family and what his mother might have to gain from them, but he resisted.
-Alexey Balandin was too _good_ for Ryzhaya internal politics.
+Alexey Pankratyevitch was too _good_ for Ryzhaya internal politics.

 His mother crushed his thought process into a wreck with a new surprise.